bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

   our independent Gaussians in our case) is also very important to getting proper samples.
   If your momentum is too low, then you won't be able to explore the tails of your distribution.
   If your momentum is too high, then you'll have a very low acceptance rate.
-  To add to the complexity, the momentum distribution is related to the stepsize and number of steps too.
+  To add to the complexity, the momentum distribution is related to the step size and number of steps too.
 In general, it's best if you can tune each dimension of the momentum distribution to fit your problem but that is typically non-trivial.
 * In general, you'll have a mix of discrete and continuous variables.
 In those cases,